mattermost/mattermost-developer-documentation/site/content/contribute/_index.md

 This guide is a reference for all things contribution at Mattermost.
 Here is a brief summary to help you find what you're looking for:

 - Why and how to contribute
-	This section contains information on how to get started depending on the avenue you've chosen to contribute.
+	Information on how to get started contributing to Mattermost projects.

 - Section 2: Making good decisions
 	This section describes how to communicate and interact effectively, kindly, and inclusively with other members of the Mattermost community.